-Investors: Holding entities allow investors to reach a multiple industries covering valuable assets.
+Investors: Holding entities allow investors to reach multiple industries covering valuable assets.

-Moreover, the holding methods gives investors the advantages setting up a single office and using that office to find good places to invest money.
+Moreover, the holding methods give investors the advantage of setting up a single office and using that office to find good places to invest money.
 Investors can pour capital in a wide range of industries such as:

 - Tech start-ups